 Label Description Derive_date Date and time that module was run.
-Derive_in Input .cnv and .con files.
+Derive_in Input .cnv converted data file and .con or .xmlcon configuration file.
 Derive_time_window_docdt Window size for oxygen derivative calculation (seconds).
 Derive_time_window_dzdt Window size for descent rate and acceleration calculation (seconds).